dentarg/auth0-blog/_posts/2017-10-19-whats-new-in-react16.markdown

     }
     ```

 * **Support for Defining Custom DOM Attributes**: Before now, if you used a custom DOM attribute, ReactJS would skip it.
-In React 16, unknown attributes will be passed onto the DOM.
+In ReactJS 16, unknown attributes will be passed onto the DOM.
 A typical example is shown below:

     ```
     <div alein="skullIsland" />